 The options are exercisable on the date(s) established by each grant; however, options granted to officers or directors are not exercisable until at least six months after grant date.
 The maximum exercise life of an option is ten years from grant date and is five years for stock options issued to 10% shareholders.
 Vesting is determined on a grant-by-grant basis in accordance with the terms of the Plan and the related grant agreements.
-See note 11 for additional disclosure.

-Stock option activity for the year ended December 31, 2006 and the six months ended June 30, 2007 was as follows:
+Stock option activity for the three-year period ended March 31, 2007, was as follows: